Please note: Please contact the resident director, Stuart Chipres, at director@saiie.com regarding course information for any of our programs.

-- SAIIE offers the same courses in fall and spring.
+Please note: SAIIE offers the same courses during fall and spring.

 The main objective of this course is to introduce students to the historical, economic, artistic, social and religious parts of Seville through its important and several monuments.
 Students will study about the monuments and works of art significant in relation to global art.